 Condition the leather with a high-quality leather conditioner to keep it soft and supple.

-Method 5: Using Polish To Darkening Leather
+Method 5: Using Polish To Darken Leather

 Required items:

-• Use a dry cloth with a soft texture
+A dry cloth with a soft texture

 Step 1 | Darkening Leather